roosern-dev/DDST/README.md

 ### Set up
 1. Create a 'datasets' folder in project directory and add the .rpt files to datasets folder
-2. Creat a assets folder and
+2. Create an assets folder and copy contents from https://drive.google.com/drive/folders/15s_g50mBL-g5X0_WjKuqK8gv9uP9Yoxa?usp=share_link

 project directory should look like: